-Note: This figure shows coefficient estimates and their 95% confidence intervals from a two-stage least squares regression of productivity outcome variables on the noise level, wage, session, person, and room fixed effects with standard errors clustered at the room by session level.
-The noise level is instrumented by an indicator for being in a treated room.
+Note: This figure shows coefficient estimates and their 95% confidence intervals from a regression of productivity outcome variables on the treatment indicator, wage, session, person, and room fixed effects with standard errors clustered at the room by session level.
 Before estimation, within each session the sample was split by median performance in other control sessions.
 Treatment effects were estimated separately for the two groups in a stacked regression.
 The results show that the treatment effect is relatively constant across ability levels.

-Figure A8: Instrumented Treatment Effects Over Time
+Figure A7: Treatment Effects Over Time

-Note: This figure shows coefficient estimates and their 95% confidence intervals from a two-stage least squares regression of productivity outcome variables on the noise level, wage, session, person, and room fixed effects with standard errors clustered at the room by session level.
-The noise level is instrumented by an indicator for being in a treated room.
+Note: This figure shows coefficient estimates and their 95% confidence intervals from a regression of productivity outcome variables on the treatment indicator, wage, session, person, and room fixed effects with standard errors clustered at the room by session level.
 Before estimation, the sample was split into two groups by week.
 Treatment effects were estimated separately for the two groups in a stacked regression.
 The results show that the treatment effect is relatively constant across weeks.

-Figure A9: Instrumented Treatment Effects by Hour of Session
+Figure A8: Treatment Effects by Hour of Session

-Note: This figure shows coefficient estimates and their 95% confidence intervals from a two-stage least squares regression of productivity outcome variables on the noise level, wage, session, person, and room fixed effects with standard errors clustered at the room by session level.
-The noise level is instrumented by an indicator for being in a treated room.
+Note: This figure shows coefficient estimates and their 95% confidence intervals from a regression of productivity outcome variables on the treatment indicator, wage, session, person, and room fixed effects with standard errors clustered at the room by session level.
 Before estimation the sample was split into two groups by hour within each session.
 Treatment effects were estimated separately for the two groups in a stacked regression.
 The results show that the treatment effect is relatively constant across hours.

-Figure A10: Income Density by Piece Rate
+Figure A9: Income Density by Piece Rate